MirShukhman/Project1/README.md

+Book Library Manager

 Overview

-This project implements a simple Books Library Management System using a SQLite database.
+This project implements a simple Books Library Management System using a Microsoft SQL Server Database.
 Designed as an educational tool for understanding database operations and object-oriented programming in Python, it features a basic Data Access Layer (DAL), unit tests, and a client application.

 The system manages books, customers, and loans, with functionalities to add, remove, and search for books and customers, manage loans, and track late returns.